JStan811/JStan811/README.md

 - 💞️ I’m looking to collaborate on anything!
 I'm still pretty new to coding and would love to help with anything I can.
 - 📫 How to reach me: jakestandley95@gmail.com

+Hi, I'm Jake.
+I'm a Systems Engineer with over two years industry experience seeking to transition into a full-time software engineering role.
+I enjoy problem solving and learning.

 Thanks!

 <!---